zengzzzzz/redis-dict-golang/readme.md

 # Go Redis Dictionary Implementation

-This is a Go implementation of a dictionary data structure.
+This is an implementation of the dict data structure in Redis using golang.
 The implementation uses a hash table to store key-value pairs.

 ## Features